 Like wide-leg jeans, PCP’s popularity comes and goes.
 It’s become a common club drug in the last couple of decades and produces effects similar to other dissociative substances, like special K.

 To get an idea of how powerful it is, just look at the other slang terms for it:

 - horse tranquilizer

 Healthline does not endorse the use of any illegal substances, and we recognize abstaining from them is always the safest approach.
 However, we believe in providing accessible and accurate information to reduce the harm that can occur when using.

 PCP can be ingested orally, snorted, smoked, or injected, depending on its form.
-You can find it in tablets and capsules.
-Most of the time it’s sold in its original form: a white crystalline powder.
+It can be found in tablets and capsules.
+Most of the time, it’s sold in its original form: a white crystalline powder.

-Most people smoke it by sprinkling it on marijuana, tobacco, or plant leaves like mint or parsley.
+Most people smoke it by sprinkling it on cannabis, tobacco, or plant leaves like mint or parsley.
 People also dissolve it in a liquid and dip cigarettes or joints in the solution.